xanhtool/SnapCss/README.md

 Realtime editing style in a snap!

+Idea behind, there is `_nghost-${COMPONENT_VARIABLE}` in every component in Angular.
+I Create websocket that listen to the chrome extension, the chrome seek `COMPONENT_VARIABLE` then send it to `vscode`.
+After that, vscode mix it that component variable with style and send it to chrome extension. then it will update it.

 ## Requirements
 you need install for this plugin to work with:
 - Chrome Browser [HERE](https://www.google.com/chrome/)